• Committees & Knowledge Communities

 Make a difference in rural Minnesota communities by volunteering with the Minnesota Design Team (MDT), which organizes multidisciplinary teams to visit small towns in the state of Minnesota.
 MDT researches the community’s needs and recruits a variety of design professionals to assist the town in improving their built environment.

-Staff liaison: Amber Allardyce
+Staff liaison: Amber Allardyce, CAE, Hon.
+AIAMN

 Meeting date: Third Wednesday of the month at 4:30 pm

-Residential Architecture Committee
+Residential Architecture Committee (CRAN)

-Co-chair elect: Meghan Kell, AIA
+Co-chair elect: Katie Loecken, AIA

 Staff liaison: Ann Mayhew